mariaka86/Reading-Notes-102/Reading-01.md

+# What I Learned
-Markdown is just a light markup language it's important to include space/ whitespace
+## Markdown is just a light markup language
+>> it's important to include space/ whitespace
-You can include emojis and images in your markdown pages you can add markup to github pages
+>>You can include emojis and images in your markdown pages
+>>you can add markup to github pages